mthipparthi/bank-elevator/README.md

 Please `cli.py` for trying different inputs.

-## Note :
+## Note

-Please find the thought process and how i arrived at the algo in `pg.py` and that is not for review.
+Please find the thought process and how i arrived at the algo in `pg.py` and please do not consider same for review.